The path to creating your own legacy.

 A paid-up policy yields a charitable income tax deduction approximately equal to the policy’s replacement value.
 If premiums remain to be paid, the value of the gift is slightly in excess of the policy’s cash surrender value.
 In order to qualify for the charitable deduction, the donor must relinquish all incidents of ownership in the policy and irrevocably designate Backus Foundation as beneficiary.

-A gift by will to Backus Foundation offers estate tax savings and creates a living legacy to help ensure a secure future for Backus Hospital and the health of the community.
+A gift by will to Backus Hospital offers estate tax savings and creates a living legacy to help ensure a secure future for Backus Hospital and the health of the community.

 Charitable Gift Annuity